- Job Assignments

 Keystone's LoGIC also includes a suite of CIA (Community Impact Applications) offered in New York, North Carolina, Pennsylvania and Virginia, including public service and community development functions such as business licenses; water, sewer, trash and recycling billing/collections; planning, zoning, environmental and building inspections, permits and code enforcement, (including a field/mobile inspections module).

-A fully integrated set of applications for property tax assessment, billing and collections, is offered for North Carolina and Virginia counties, cities and towns, and is called PAAS (Property Assesment Administration Systems).
+A fully integrated set of applications for property tax assessment, billing and collections, is offered for North Carolina and Virginia counties, cities and towns, and is called PAAS (Property Assessment Administration System).

 Our PA Tax products offer specialized applications for Pennsylvania school and municipal tax billing and collections, including real estate and per capita taxes.
 We also offer a Pennsylvania-specific mercantile and business tax module for those taxes collected by designated municipalities under PA Act 511.